fisher60/ameritrade-python/CONTRIBUTING.md

 is for.
 I.e, if claiming an issue `Add tests for stock class`, you could name the branch `testing/stock-class`.
 If adding a new feature, such as a new api request, you could name it `feature/get-price-history`.

+**Always be sure to lint before you push**, this will be enforced in the near future, but for now is on the honor system.

 Commit often with good commit messages.
 Your commits should at least include a good title, but should also have a body to describe what was changed and why.